 The fourth expansion, Generations, focuses mainly on younger sims and adds a bunch of new activities that you’d associate with them.

-Ultimately, Generations is an interesting expansion that is bound to appeal to those who like to play with large families of Sims, as it takes the focus away from young adult and adult sims, unlocking a bunch of things to do with youngsters.
+Ultimately, Generations is an exciting expansion that is bound to appeal to those who like to play with large families of Sims, as it takes the focus away from young adult and adult sims, unlocking a bunch of things to do with youngsters.

 Release date: October 18, 2011